Courses and training

 Day Lewis Supported training placement programme

-For some pharmacists who have completed the CPPE Return to Practice programme there is also the opportunity for a placement on the Supported training placement programme.
+For some pharmacists who have completed the CPPE Return to Practice programme, there is also the opportunity for a placement on the Supported training placement programme.
 This is a joint partnership between the CPPE and Day Lewis, offering a number of one month placements for pharmacists who are seeking to return to practice.

 During this placement an experienced Day Lewis pharmacist will assess and mentor you, and on successful completion of the placement you will be awarded with a certificate.
+For further information, visit the CPPE website.

 Royal Pharmaceutical Society (RPS) work shadowing information